media-hero-image

 About Alnylam

 Founded in 2002, Alnylam was built upon a bold vision of turning scientific possibility into reality and is now advancing a new class of innovative medicines to address the needs of patients who have limited or inadequate treatment options.
-Our pipeline is focused on 4 therapeutic areas: genetic diseases, cardio-metabolic diseases, hepatic infectious diseases, and central nervous system (CNS) & ocular diseases.
+Our robust pipeline of investigational RNAi therapeutics is currently focused on several disease areas including transthyretin amyloidosis, rare diseases, cardiovascular diseases, metabolic diseases, and neurological diseases.

 Learn More About Alnylam ›